 A sexual history is essential to guide decisions about management, or additional examinations or tests that might benefit the patient with suspected STI.
 It is essential that privacy be maintained.
-Details are covered in the separate article Sexual History Taking.
+See the separate Sexual History Taking article.

 - Patients are often reluctant to talk about their condition because of the stigma associated with STIs.

 - Patients may not appreciate that their symptoms are the result of an STI.

 - Inexperience or lack of knowledge amongst GPs.

 - Colluding with patients to 'play down' symptoms.

 - The sensitivity of the subject for doctor and patient (particularly when the doctor has known the patient and family for many years).

 - Problems posed by the need for intimate examinations (use of chaperones, for example).

 - Avoid the possibility of others walking in on the examination.

 - It is usually advisable to have a chaperone when examining patients irrespective of gender.